scnr/book/src/README.md

    11. Express

-This list keeps growing but new platforms or failure to fingerprint supported ones don't disable the SCNR framework, they merely force it to be more extensive in its scan.
+This list keeps growing but new platforms or failure to fingerprint supported ones don't disable the Codename SCNR engine, they merely force it to be more extensive in its scan.

 Upon successful identification or configuration of platform types, the scan will be much more focused, less resource intensive and require less time to complete.